BIPO-AISG-SMU/demand-forecasting/docs/initial-deployment/2-setup.md

  - RAM: 2GB
  - User: Non-root user

 ### 2.2.
-Installation
+Installation of binaries and dependencies in OS

 The following steps for installation assumes that the VM has internet access.
-Unpack and extract the zip folder provided.
+Unpack and extract the zip folder provided in the OS's $HOME folder (named bipo_demand_forecasting).
+It should be in the directory of `/home/<user>`

 ```
-unzip bipo_inference
+unzip bipo_demand_forecasting
 ```

 #### 2.2.1.
 Installing from script

 **NOTE**
-1. Before installing the necessary binaries, please ensure that the USER variable in apt-install.sh located in bipo_demand_forecasting/scripts/apt-install.sh is set to the correct VM user.
-Otherwise, wrong ownership will be set to the folders
+1. Before installing the necessary binaries, please edit the 'USER' variable in apt-install.sh script located in `/home/<user>/bipo_demand_forecasting/scripts/apt-install.sh`` is set to the correct VM user.
+Otherwise, wrong ownership will be set to the folders when executing the command below.

 Open a terminal and navigate to your $HOME folder (i.e /home/<username>).
 Please run the following command
 ```